Mini-XML 4.0 Programming Manual

 Set the value of a text node.

-int mxmlSetText(mxml_node_t *node, int whitespace, const char *string);
+bool mxmlSetText(mxml_node_t *node, bool whitespace, const char *string);

 Parameters